Reviews You Can Rely On

 Performance

-The general performance of the TRX XD Kevlar is unmatched.
-The slim fit holds the weight close to your body, ensuring that it is not in the way or bouncing around, regardless of the exercise you're performing.
+The overall performance of the pocket-style TRX Weight Vest is also remarkable.
+The slim fit holds the weight close to your body, ensuring it does not bounce around on a run.
+The weights are small enough that the entire vest remains flexible, which also makes it easy to tailor the amount of weight to your particular workout.
 The tough Kevlar ensures a durable build, and the adjustable hip and shoulder straps make for a versatile fit.
+Its flexible design lets us perform any sort of exercise with ease.

-weight vest - the adjustable trx xd outperforms most other weight vests.
+weight vest - the highly adjustable trx outperforms most other weight vests.

-The adjustable TRX XD outperforms most other weight vests.
+The highly adjustable TRX outperforms most other weight vests.

 Credit: Hayley Thomas